 Affordable for the majority of clubs, sign Bakircioglü and you'd have one of the world's great midfielders.
 He was able to score from any area of the pitch and could guide the most modest of sides to Champions League glory.

 Unfortunately his real life career didn't have the same success.
-He was by no means a failure, like others on this list, and had spells in Holland with Twente, Ajax and in Spain with Racing Santander.
+He was by no means a failure, like others on this list, and had spells in Holland with Twente, Racing Santander.

 Now 37 years old, he is still playing and is back at Hammarby.
 Deployed as a deep-lying creative midfielder, Bakircioglü has already featured in the 2018 Swedish season.

 Load up Championship Manager 4, take charge of your club and immediately submit a bid of under £1million for the Litex Lovech teenager.

 If you were able to secure a work permit for 17-year-old Todorov, then you had a star striker for the next 15 years in place.
 He had it all; pace, composure, movement and, above all else, incredible finishing.
 He was a dream.